Wednesday, January 28, 2009

 Coming back

-life in Arizona in a moving truck.
+Arizona into a moving truck.

 Mr. Nielson lay next to me in tears.
-He smelled like the cologne

-I had offered him for Christmas last year in the house.
+He smelled like the cologne I had given him for Christmas last year in that house.

-He softly said.
+he softly said.
 "The kitchen was lifeless without you."

 Every evening, music would fill the kitchen, and the children and